djensenius/Backfire/index.md

 **Is there a macOS version?**

 I don't recommend riding your electric skateboard while holding a Mac, but yes.
-A version will be up to view your rides.
+A version will be posted to view your rides once I iron out some MapKit issues.

 **How can I use it?**